ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 1. A surveyors profile

-2. Extracted profile from cross-section axes or layout.
+2. Extracted profile from cross-section axes or alignment.

+> Note: Solutions using this module use WSPRO for upstream direction flow calculation, assuming subcritical flow conditions.
+Conditions resulting in superciritical flow conditions are therefore not amicable to the current release of the module.
+Refer the WSPRO manual for further details.

 ## Typical Workflow
 [Back to ToC](#table-of-contents)